kubevirt/kubevirt/docs/run-locally.md

 * Set the `Run kind` to `package`.
 * Set `Package path` to `github.com/kubevirt/hyperconverged-cluster-operator/cmd/hyperconverged-cluster-operator`.
 * Make sure the working directory is the project's root directory.
-* Set the following environment variables:
+* Set the environment variables:
 ![](../images/local_goland_env.png)
+`make local` creates the `_local/envs.txt` file that includes all the required environment variables in GoLand/Intellij format.
+Copy  the content of this file to the `Environment` field.
+The minimum requirement environment variables are:
   * `WATCH_NAMESPACE=kubevirt-hyperconverged`
   * `KUBECONFIG=_kubevirtci/_ci-configs/k8s-1.17/.kubeconfig` (example)
   * `OSDK_FORCE_RUN_MODE=local`